 But over the years, Air Berlin has grown up.
-They now fly new planes, offer more in-flight services (they’ve even introduced lie-flat business class seating), and they joined my favorite airline alliance, Oneworld.
-They are no longer a cheap budget airline but instead a major and expanding player.
+They now fly new planes, offer more in-flight services (they’ve even introduced lie-flat business class seating), and have joined my favorite airline alliance, Oneworld.
+They’re no longer a cheap budget airline but a major and expanding player.

-In the past year, I’ve heard good things from other travelers so on my recent trip to Europe, I decided that I’d fly Air Berlin.
+In the past year, I’ve heard good things from other travelers, so on my recent trip to Europe, I decided to fly Air Berlin.
 I wanted to see how much the airline has changed since I flew them all those years ago.
-Since I was flying through Berlin on this trip, it made logical sense.
+Since I’d be flying through Berlin on this trip, it made sense.

 My thoughts?
 Three out of four stars.
-I liked flying Air Berlin and prefer them to rival Lufthansa, with whom I flew to Africa in December.
+I liked flying Air Berlin and prefer them to rival Lufthansa, who I flew to Africa in December.
 Lufthansa has harder seats, worse food, and an utterly awful movie selection.

-Air Berlin has a fleet of 134 planes with an average age of 5 years, so the planes are pretty new and comfortable inside.
-They aren’t some of those old pieces of junk that many American carriers fly.
+Air Berlin has a fleet of 134 planes with an average age of five years, so the planes are pretty new and comfortable inside.
+They aren’t the old pieces of junk that many American carriers fly.
 (Looking at you, United, US Airways, and American!)
-The interiors are comfortable and clean, the seat cushions are thick, there was ample legroom, and all seats have individual screens on which to watch a very robust movie selection.
-(Movie reviews: Cloud Atlas sucks, Life of Pi was wonderful, Broken City was average.)
+The interiors are comfortable and clean, the seat cushions are thick, there’s ample legroom, and all seats have individual screens on which to watch a very robust movie selection.
+(Movie reviews: Cloud Atlas sucks, Life of Pi was wonderful, and Broken City was average.)

-The food, while impressive in business class (quinoa salad, shrimp, delicious beef!), was lacking in economy.
+The food, while impressive in business class (quinoa salad, shrimp, and delicious beef!), was lacking in economy.
 Was it awful?
 No. But was it good?
 No. It’s exactly what you would expect from airline food.
-The chicken didn’t taste that good, the potatoes had an interesting consistency, and the portions were a bit on the small side.
-I felt like I was getting a school lunch.
+The chicken didn’t taste that good, the potatoes had an…interesting consistency, and the portions were a bit on the small side.
+It felt like getting a school lunch.

 See?
 That doesn’t look too bad, does it?
-(But not amazing, either.)
+But it’s not amazing, either.

-While I was disappointed there were no power plugs in economy, USB ports are available so I could still charge my phone.
+I was disappointed that there were no power plugs in economy, but USB ports were available, so I could still charge my phone.

-However, while I enjoyed Air Berlin’s service, my experiences with their low-cost carrier, Niki Air, were hell.
-My connecting flights (two of them) to Lisbon were on a Niki Air plane and I can honestly say it was pure crap.
+While I enjoyed Air Berlin’s service, my experiences with their low-cost carrier, Niki Air, were hell.
+My connecting flights (two of them) to Lisbon were on a Niki Air plane, and I can honestly say they were pure crap.
 I mean, look at the photo:

-My bag can’t even fit beneath the seat!
+My bag can’t even fit under the seat!
 And it’s just a regular backpack!
-I had such an awful time on that flight that I would dare say I would rather fly United — and you all know how I feel about United.
+I had such an awful time on that flight that I might even prefer United to Niki Air — and you all know how I feel about United.

-Maybe I found her on a bad day but even if she was super friendly, the wear and tear on the plane plus the extremely small space just put me off from flying them again.
+Maybe I found her on a bad day, but even if she’d been super friendly, the wear and tear on the plane plus the extremely small space put me off from flying them again.
 Niki takes discomfort to an extreme.

-If you book with Air Berlin, make sure to look at who operates the planes as to avoid Niki Air.
+If you book with Air Berlin, make sure to look at who operates the planes so you can avoid Niki Air.

-Overall, I like — but not love — Air Berlin.
-I would much rather fly with them than the other major German carrier, Lufthansa.
+Overall, I like — but don’t love — Air Berlin.
+I’d much rather fly with them, though, than the other major German carrier, Lufthansa.
 Since I’m part of Oneworld (I’m an American Airlines fanboy), the fact that this airline is part of that alliance means I’ll probably end up on another of their flights soon and be perfectly happy about it.

 There are many blow-your-mind airlines in the world, but I measure an airline by a certain checklist every time: good movie selection, nice staff, modern planes, comfort, and food.
-If you get me from point A to B and most of those boxes can be checked off, I’d fly you again.
+If you get me from point A to point B with most of those boxes checked off, I’ll fly you again.

-Air Berlin, I’ll fly you again… for all the reasons on my checklist plus the fact that you offer flights to Europe that are hundreds of dollars cheaper than most of your competitors (even alliance partners like American Airlines and British Airways).
-With flights to Europe so expensive, that’s a huge plus for me.
+Air Berlin, for all the reasons on my checklist plus your flights to Europe that are hundreds of dollars cheaper than most of your competitors’ (even alliance partners like American Airlines and British Airways), I’ll fly you again.